refractionPOINT/lce_doc/dr.md

 # Detection and Response

 Detect lambdas are designed to allow you to push out a detection rule and with a custom action in record time.
-Think of it like a `lambda` in various programming languages.
-They can be added and removed from the web ui and they become immediately available/running as they are set.
+Think of it like a `lambda` in various programming languages or in AWS.
+They can be added and removed with single operations and they become immediately available/running as they are set.
 They are simple to read one-liners.

 Besides using a lambda for matching on behaviors observed from sensors, you can also set a lambda that describes an action that should be taken when those occur.

-To give you a taste, here is a short term mitigation written for Wanacry (remember those fun few days) written in about 2 minutes:
+To give you a taste, here is a short term mitigation written for Wanacry written in about 2 minutes:

 **Match**:
 ```python